Senipah/VBA-Better-Array/docs/api/methods/ParseFromString.md

 : Optional

 Description
 : If provided, the string passed to `ArrayOpenDelimiter` will be used to mark the beginning of arrays.
-If ommitted, the default character of `{` will be used.
+If omitted, the default character of `{` will be used.

 ---